 Take your time and enjoy the stunning coastal views from Lorne to Apollo Bay.
 This is what I pictured when I was told about the Great Ocean Road, a road that follows along the cliff-lined edge of Australia with rough seas crashing into the rocks below.

 Detour to Otway National Park

-Yeah, I know multiple web sites have stated that California redwoods can only be found from the central coast of California up through Oregon.
-I can assure you, I felt their soft bark and inhaled their scent here in Australia.
+Yeah, I know multiple websites have stated that California redwoods can only be found from the central coast of California up through Oregon.
+I can assure you, that I felt their soft bark and inhaled their scent here in Australia.